ssdev-95/nlw-heat-dowhile-node/README.md

 _'/messages'_ (GET) -> Returns info of the author of a message, must pass author_id as query parameter *author* in the request

+_'/messages'_ (POST) -> Create a new message entry into the database and return's the new message

 _'/messages/last_3'_ (GET only) -> Returns the last three messages

-_'/messages'_ (POST) -> Create a new message entry into the database and return's the new message

-_'/authenticate'_ (POST only) -> Perform user creation, if doesn't exists, and returns info about user Android a jwt token for authenticated requests
+_'/authenticate'_ (POST only) -> Perform user creation, if doesn't exists, and returns info about user and a jwt token for authenticated requests

 _'/profile'_ (GET only) -> Returns the data related to a given,*logged in*, user